TheresaLui/SelfHelpContent_v2/articles/microsoft.classiccompute/classiccompute-cantconnecttomylinuxvm.md

 # I can't connect to my Linux VM

 ## **Recommended steps**
-To resolve common isuess, try one or more of the following methods.
+To resolve common issues, try one or more of the following methods.

 1. Verify if your VM is running by viewing your VM's [console log or screenshot](data-blade:Microsoft_Azure_Classic_Compute.VirtualMachineSerialConsoleLogBlade).
 Review errors in logs such as FSTAB (file systems table), FSCK (file system consistency), or networking.
 2. Click [here](data-blade:microsoft_azure_network.verifyipflowblade) to ensure that Network Security Group is allowing traffic